Jeanneau Yachts 65

-The design was introduced at the 2022 Cannes Yachting Festival and replaced the Jeanneau Yachts 64 in production.
+The design was introduced at the 2022 Cannes Yachting Festival.
+It replaced the Jeanneau Yachts 64 in production.

 Production

 The design has been built at the Groupe Beneteau shipyard in Monfalcone, Italy, since in 2022 and remained in production in 2023.

 Design

 The Jeanneau Yachts 65 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a vacuum infused hull, with balsa and polyester fiberglass sandwich construction.
-It has a 9/10 fractional sloop rig with a bowsprit, an over-plumb stem, a reverse transom, with an electrically operated tailgate swimming platform and dinghy garage, an internally mounted spade-type rudder controlled by dual stainless steel leather-covered wheels and a fixed "L"-shaped fin keel with a weighted bulb or optional shoal-draft keel.
+It has a 9/10 fractional sloop rig with a bowsprit, an over-plumb stem, a reverse transom, with an electrically operated tailgate swimming platform and dinghy garage, an internally mounted spade-type rudder controlled by dual stainless steel leather-covered wheels and a fixed L-shaped fin keel with a weighted bulb or optional shoal-draft keel.
 The fin keel model displaces 68343 lb empty and carries 20613 lb of cast iron ballast, while the shoal draft version carries 23259 lb of ballast.

 The boat has a draft of 9.68 ft with the standard keel and 7.17 ft with the optional shoal draft keel.

 A solid, hard-top bimini top is an option.

 The boat is fitted with a Swedish Volvo D4-175 diesel engine of 175 hp for docking and maneuvering.
 The fuel tank holds 218 u.s.gal and the fresh water tank has a capacity of 264 u.s.gal.

 The design has been built with a number of semi-custom interior arrangements.
-A typical two-cabin interior has sleeping accommodation for four people, with a double island berth in the forward cabin, a "U"-shaped settee and a straight settee in the main cabin and an aft cabin with a double island berth.
+A typical two-cabin interior has sleeping accommodation for four people, with a double island berth in the forward cabin, a U-shaped settee and a straight settee in the main cabin and an aft cabin with a double island berth.
 The galley is located on the port side at the companionway ladder.
-The galley is "J"-shaped with an island and is equipped with a four-burner stove, a refrigerator/freezer and a double sink.
+The galley is J-shaped with an island and is equipped with a four-burner stove, a refrigerator/freezer and a double sink.
 A navigation station is opposite the galley, on the starboard side.
 There are two heads, one just forward of the bow cabin and one on the starboard side in the aft cabin.
 Cabin headroom is 6.20 ft.